When you check out a travel blog online, what’s the one thing that you’re expecting to see?

 - Use them consistently.
 If you’re going to add your logo or text to some images aside from featured images, add them to all of them.
 Being consistent with design elements will give you more credibility and your audience will know what to expect.

-Even though travel blogs are all about those landscape shots, graphics can still elevate those images and your blog.
-Using them strategically will help you fill your posts with the necessary amount of images, create a consistent look to your blog, and even establish brand recognition in a visual way.
-Take advantage of all of those opportunities, because if you don’t, another travel blogger will.
+Even though travel blogs are all about those landscape shots, using a travel graphic can still elevate those images on your blog.
+Using them strategically will help fill your posts with great images, create a consistent look to your blog, and even establish brand recognition in a strong visual way.
+Take advantage of all of these opportunities, because professional travel graphics do make a difference!